Prodis

 synthesis only when ready

-Prodis owns the control plane, not just the final check.
+Prodis owns the correctness boundary, not just the final check.
 Intent, plan, permissions, evidence, derivation, readiness, synthesis: each step has a backend-owned contract.

 § 04

-Prodis ships as a framework-native adapter.
-Install in a Django, FastAPI, or Spring service; the adapter introspects what's already there and produces typed endpoint contracts the runtime validates plans against.
-Tool calls will keep improving — but they still don't introspect your framework: viewsets, serializers, routes, permissions, DTOs, business API semantics.
-The adapter does.
+Prodis ships the engine, contracts, local runtime, adapters, eval runner, and examples as open source.
+Install the adapter in a Django, FastAPI, or Spring service; it introspects what's already there and produces typed endpoint contracts the runtime validates plans against.
 Your APIs stay where they are.
 No parallel inventory, no rebuild around an AI framework.

 Django viewsets, serializers, permissions